Feds: Woman charged in Wyoming clinic fire opposes abortion - Local News 8

 CHEYENNE, Wyo.
 (AP) — A woman accused of setting fire last year to a Wyoming abortion clinic that was under construction told investigators that she opposes abortion and was experiencing anxiety and nightmares over the facility opening, authorities say in court documents.

-According to the court filing, 22-year-old Lorna Roxanne Green, of Casper, told Matthew T. Wright, an agent with the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, that she broke into the Wellspring Health Access clinic in Casper on May 25, poured gasoline around facility site and lit it.
+Lorna Roxanne Green, of Casper, told Matthew T. Wright, an agent with the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, that she broke into the Wellspring Health Access clinic in Casper on May 25, poured gasoline inside the facility and lit it, according to the court filing.

+Several tipsters identified Green as a possible suspect after the reward for information in the case was increased to $15,000 this month.
+Officers arrested Green in Casper on Tuesday.

+Green, 22, made an initial appearance by video Thursday before U.S. Magistrate Judge Kelly Rankin in Cheyenne.
+She remained jailed in Wheatland, a town of 3,500 people about 70 miles (110 kilometers) north of Cheyenne, with no bond set.

+Dressed in olive green prison garb and wearing glasses, Green said only “yes” and “no” in response to basic questions from Rankin during the 20-minute hearing.

+She is charged with arson, a felony punishable by up to 20 years in prison and a $250,000 fine.
+Reached by phone, her attorney, Ryan Semerad, declined to comment.

-The clinic had been scheduled to open last summer as the only facility of its kind in the state, offering women’s health care, family planning and gender-affirming health care in addition to abortion services.
+The clinic was scheduled to open last summer as the only facility of its kind in the state, offering women’s health care, family planning and gender-affirming health care in addition to abortion services.
 But the fire delayed those plans.

 Hanson reported from Helena, Montana.
 Associated Press researcher Rhonda Shafner in New York contributed to this report.